tropiano/sandrina/README.md

 `pyenv` could be a good choice to set up a development environment.
 See [pyenv web page](https://github.com/pyenv/pyenv).

-All code, before to pass to the test phase, has to be checked through [flake8](http://flake8.pycqa.org/en/latest/) module.
+All code, before passing to the test phase, has to be checked through [flake8](http://flake8.pycqa.org/en/latest/) module.

-All python modules should be installed through `pip`: once `pyenv` is installed install a local 2.7.X environment, than install the related `pip` manager
+All python modules should be installed through `pip`: once `pyenv` is installed install a local 2.7.X environment, then install the related `pip` manager

 ```
 pyenv install 2.7.13